J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 $$P_r=\frac{1}{2}\Re\left[\bm{E}(\bm{r})\wedge\bm{H}(\bm{r})\right]$$
 - The _maximum rate at which energy sloshes_ backwards and forwards is:
 $$P_i=\frac{1}{2}\Im\left[\bm{E}(\bm{r})\wedge\bm{H}^*(\bm{r})\right]$$
-- For _plane waves_, since the fields are in phase, _power is always real_
+- For _plane waves_, since the fields are in phase, _power is always real_, with energy only flowing in _one direction_

 ### Reflection and transmission at interfaces
 - Consider a plane wave with wavevector $\bm{k}$, incident on a _plane dielectric boundary_